-Every app submitted to a Chinese app store must go through an approval process before it can be accepted for publication, and various Chinese governing bodies and agencies have outlined a number of regulations and content restrictions for those apps.
+Every app submitted to a Chinese app store must go through an approval process before it can be accepted for publication and receive a game license and approval number (ISBN), and various Chinese governing bodies and agencies have outlined a number of regulations and content restrictions for those apps.

 By law, Chinese app stores are held liable for any inappropriate or illegal content and activity that takes place in the apps they are hosting.
 So they will be extra-vigilant in ensuring that your apps meet these requirements, and it will be up to their individual interpretations whether or not they will accept your app as-is, or request modifications.